semver/semver.org/index.md

 and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
-Pre-release versions satisfy but have a lower precedence than the associated normal version.
+Identifiers MUST NOT be empty.
+Numeric identifiers MUST NOT include leading zeroes.
+Pre-release versions have a lower precedence than the associated normal version.
+A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.

 1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Identifiers MUST NOT be empty.
 Build metadata SHOULD be ignored when determining version precedence.
-Thus two packages with the same version, but different build metadata are considered to be the same version.
+Thus two versions that differ only in the build metadata, have the same precedence.
 Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85.

+1. Precedence refers to how versions are compared to each other when ordered.
-1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
-Major, minor, and patch versions are always compared numerically.
-Pre-release precedence MUST be determined by comparing each dot separated identifier as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
+Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.
+Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.
+When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version.
+Example: 1.0.0-alpha < 1.0.0.
+Precedence for two pre-release versions with the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
+A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.
-Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.
+Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-alpha.beta < 1.0.0-beta <
+1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.

 Why Use Semantic Versioning?